AGILAB Video Tutorial Guide

 • quick product intros

-Use the slideshow/static kit when you need a narrated talk track without video:
+Use the static SVG/social kit when you need a lightweight companion asset around the video:

 • one README figure